judenguyen/Project-Descriptions-for-Review/Data-Analyst/Test a Perceptual Phenomenon.md

 ## How do I Complete this Project?

-This project is connected to the <a href="https://www.udacity.com/course/viewer#!/c-ud134-nd" target="_blank">Statistics</a> course, but depending on your background knowledge of statistics, you may not need to take the whole course to complete this project.
-If you would like, you can use the <a href="https://www.udacity.com/course/viewer#!/c-nd002/l-4446458586" target="_blank">Statistics Placement Advisor</a> to determine what material you need to review.
+This project is connected to the Statistics course, but depending on your background knowledge of statistics, you may not need to take the whole course to complete this project.
+If you would like, you can use the Statistics Placement Advisor to determine what material you need to review.

 Follow <a href="https://docs.google.com/document/d/1-OkpZLjG_kX9J6LIQ5IltsqMzVWjh36QpnP2RYpVdPU/pub?embedded=True">these instructions</a> and create a pdf or html document answering the questions.
 These document formats are compatible across a broad range of computers and browsers and are one of the surest ways of making sure that your intents are received properly.
 If you are using a word processing program such as Microsoft Word or LibreOffice, make sure that you save your document as a pdf and include the pdf in your project submission.